vespa-engine/documentation/en/mtls.md

 We'll be using the [OpenSSL command-line tool](https://www.openssl.org/docs/man1.1.1/man1/) to generate all our crypto keys and certificates.

-{% include note.html content="
-If you are setting up Vespa in an organization that already has procedures for provisioning keys and certificates, you should first reach out to the team responsible for this to make sure you're following best practices.
+{% include note.html content="If you are setting up Vespa in an organization that already has procedures for provisioning keys and certificates, you should first reach out to the team responsible for this to make sure you're following best practices." %}
-" %}

 ### <a name="creating-root-certificate-authority"/> Creating a root Certificate Authority (CA)